Skip to main content

 Adjust your point size to any size that works for you — the right point size can better highlight the structures in the map, help you more quickly identify outliers, or more easily identify color patterns.

-Point Positioning
+Point positioning

 By default, all points are positioned using our own projection algorithm, Nomic Project.
 However, Atlas allows you to reposition points using alternative positioning schemes.